ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_solid_model.md

 #### *property* format

-File format of the imported mesh
+File format of the imported mesh.

 <a id="compolyx.ImportedSolidModel.has_reinforcing_objects"></a>